 Barkley Village is a 259-acre area owned primarily by Talbot Real Estate LLC.
-Since the late 1980s, it has developed as a mixed-use area under a "Planned, Commercial" zoning designation, and is identified in the City's 2016 Comprehensive Plan as an urban village.
+Since the late 1980's, it has developed as a mixed-use area under a "Planned, Commercial" zoning designation, and is identified in the City's 2016 Comprehensive Plan as an urban village.
 An urban village is a type of zoning designation that provides for a higher density of housing and jobs and a compatible mix of uses where people can work, shop and recreate near where they live.
 However, Barkley Village does not have an adopted urban village plan or zoning designation.

-The City of Bellingham intends to adopt an urban village plan and associated development regulations for Barkley Village consistent with the City's other urban villages and the vision for the district.
-The Environmental Impact Statement (EIS) was requested by the proponent as part of a Planned Action under RCW 43.21C.440.
+The Environmental Impact Statement was requested by the proponent as part of a Planned Action under RCW 43.21C.440.
 A Planned Action is a process for reviewing a proposal to develop a specific geographic area.
 It provides a more detailed environmental analysis upfront, during the area-wide planning stage, rather than during review of individual projects.
 The City also intends to enter into a development agreement to further clarify the expectations for the growth of the village.